-That's how every human being this side of Adam and Eve enters the world, dead in sin, dead in inherited sin and in the subsequent chosen sins that eventually come.
+That's how every human this side of Adam and Eve enters the world, dead in sin, inherited sin and in the subsequent chosen sins.
 As those who are dead, sinners are totally incapable of responding to God and living in ways that please Him.
+To the contrary, as sinners, we go our own way (see Gen. 8:21; Ps 51:5).

-You say, "Not me.
-Oh, I'm a sinner, sure but I'm still a good person.
-I've been a good parent, a good citizen, a good worker.
+Perhaps you're thinking, "Not me.
+I may be a sinner, sure, but I'm still a good person.
+I'm a good parent, a good worker, a good friend, a good neighbor.
 You can ask anybody who knows me, and they'll tell you."

-And it may be true that you could produce a hundred witnesses to attest to your comparative goodness.
-But here is the conclusion of the only witness that will matter on judgment day.
-He says in His Word that you and I entered this world dead in transgressions and sin.
+And it may be true that you could produce a hundred witnesses to attest to your goodness in their eyes.
+But right here we are seeing the conclusion of the only witness that will matter on judgment day.
+Our Creator is telling us that you and I entered this world dead in trespasses and sins.
+But there's more, a second sobering reality.

-2. We were deluded (2). "...in which you used to live when you followed the ways of this world and of the ruler of the kingdom of the air, the spirit who is now at work in those who are disobedient."
+2. We were deluded (2).
+"In which you once walked, following the course of this world, following the prince of the power of the air, the spirit that is now at work in the sons of disobedience."